FAANG/dcc-metadata/docs/faang_sample_metadata.md

 ###Notes

-As mentioned in the [overview](faang_metadata_overview.md) document, Sample submission has and open question.
+As mentioned in the [overview](faang_metadata_overview.md) document, Sample submission is an open question.
 Data Exchange between between the EBI and NCBI sample databases isn't entirely ironed out and if FAANG partners are to share samples this will need to be resolved before the best scenario for sample registration can be used.

 The current plan also has some redundancy contained within it.
 We need to work out how much redundancy can be removed.